The citizen journalism project gives young refugees the knowledge and tools that they need to share their stories

 The project facilitated opportunities for its graduates in many fields.
 In Guatemala, one of the female storytellers received a scholarship with INTECAP, the project's onground implementing partner.
 Another storyteller stated that he was recently elected to be the leader of his community after the Storytellers training gave him enough courage to step up.

 WFP is engaging the students in post-training activities to help them continue their learning process.
 In Chad, WFP has facilitated the creation of a small Djabal based association called the "Storytellers club".
 In Uganda, WFP is discussing with its field partners the possibility of building a small venue to work as a communication hub.

-The WFP communications department is now planning a fifth iteration of the project in Cox’s Bazar to give a voice to both the local Bengalese community and the Rohingya refugees.
-The team is also looking at organizing a training in Lebanon later this year.
+The WFP communications department has just finalized a fifth iteration of the project in Cox’s Bazar where it gave a voice to the Rohingya refugees.
+The team has also organized a training in Lebanon and Ecuador for later this year.

 In country after country, WFP wants to create a network of skilled communicators and help them establish an unfiltered and productive dialogue with those who are keen to listen to them and have the potential to help.
 Our vision is that the Storytellers generation will speak with one, unique and powerful voice — and have a key role in advocating and achieving Zero Hunger.